 Most of the fainting attacks in practice are the results of constant anxiety that we carry with ourselves long before the regular appointment with the dental practitioner…

-It gradually increases as the actual treatment starts in the dental office reaching at its peak when you sits on a dental chair…
+It gradually increases as the actual treatment starts within the dental workplace reaching at its peak once you sit on a dental chair.

 How do we handle it? the fear to go to a dental clinic

 We have 5 quick tips to handle it and more here.

 Frequently Asked Questions:-

 Injection site depends on the number of teeth to be treated and the jaw which is being treated.
 Injections are usually given near the tooth to be treated in the soft tissues.